urbit/urbit/pkg/hs/urbit-uruk/skew.md

 (including jets) with another 1500 shared in the `urbit-uruk` package, giving you a SKEW runtime with a full persistence engine.
-This is all fairly simple Haskell code and is within the capabilities of a motivated college student to implement.
+This is all fairly simple Haskell code and is within the capabilities of a motivated college student to implement with usable performance, and we believe there's a lot of room for improvement if one relaxes the simplicity constraint.

-Compare this simplicity with just the `nock/` directory in the reference Nock 4K interpreter: it is 11,200 lines of ANSI C which implements a complex bytecode interpreter and is still slow.
+Compare this simplicity with the `nock/` directory in the reference Nock 4K
+interpreter: it is 11,200 lines of ANSI C which implements a complex bytecode interpreter and is still orders of magnitude slower.
 About 1900 lines of that is spent in the code that deals with Nock 4K's side-effect based jet registration system.
-And the simpler SKEW run time system is significantly faster.

 We've presented the reduction rules for a candidate successor to Nock 4K, along with interpreters for this system which are over 100x faster than the Vere Nock